Noise level predictions

-This virtual 3D tool predicts overall noise levels within 3 dB(A) for all areas on board.
+This virtual 3D tool predicts overall noise levels within 2-3 dB(A) for all areas on board.

-SEA is based on the principle of energy conservation: all energy put into a system (by means of mechanical or acoustic excitation) must leave the system through structural damping or radiation of sound and vibration
+SEA is based on the principle of energy conservation: all energy put into a system (by means of mechanical or acoustic excitation) must leave the system through structural damping or radiation of sound and vibration.

 Where empirical formula based noise level predictions are limited in terms of the type of construction and insulation materials used, SEA has no limits with respect to material used, provided some basic properties are available.
-An additional advantage of SEA is the integration of detailed machinery foundation information, obtained by means of FE analysis or real life measurements.
+An additional advantage of SEA is the integration of detailed machinery foundation information, obtained by means of finite element analysis or real-life measurements.
 This also enables us to swiftly predict the change in noise levels when a foundation, a source or its resilient mounting is modified.

 The power to see the influence of insulation material change is another strong feature, which could save weight, space and installation time on board.

 The first building block is a coarse 3D model of the yacht (based on commonly used 3D files like STEP or IGES), including all cabins, tanks and machinery spaces.
-At this stage, CAD drawings and 3D information from our clients are indispensable.
+At this stage, CAD drawings and 3D information from our Clients are indispensable.
 In the next step, the 3D geometry is converted into an SEA model.
-Assigning material properties to all structural and non structural materials used on board will finish the model and prepare it for source allocation.
+Assigning material properties to all structural and non-structural materials used on board will finish the model and prepare it for source allocation.